| GOVERNING DOCUMENTS

 - Pet Restrictions.
 Pet restrictions can be relaxed or strengthened depending on the needs of the association.
 Condominium associations, in particular, may wish to restrict the number, weight and breed of dogs.

-The menu on your left describes the drafting, amendment and restatement services we offer.
-If you have questions or need a quote, please contact me.
+If you have questions or need a quote, contact us.